Pierstoval/SmokeTesting/README.md

 ### 🌊 Smoke test ALL routes

-* Add the `SmokeTestAllRoutes` trait to your class.
+* Add the `SmokeTestStaticRoutes` trait to your class.
 * Run PHPUnit.

 Example: